JeremySaks/underscore-nudge/README.md

 ## Underscore Nudge

-Underscore Nudge is a simple Meteor package that extends Meteor's core `underscore` package with any new [underscore](http://underscorejs.org/) methods added since the core Meteor version.
+Underscore Nudge is a simple Meteor package that extends Meteor's core `underscore` package with any new methods added since the core Meteor version.

 As of this writing, Meteor's core `underscore` runs a modification of `v1.5.2`.
 The current version of underscore is `v1.8.3` and contains many useful new methods.

-The key point of this package is that any underscore method that already exists on the Meteor core version is *not* overwritten or modified.
-Meteor has modified underscore to suit the needs of the platform (see Meteor's _.each).
-Those modifications, and all of the underscore methods that exist on 1.5.2, are preserved without change.
+The key point of this package is that any underscore method that already exists on the Meteor core version is **not** overwritten or modified.
+Meteor has modified underscore to suit the needs of the platform (see Meteor's `_.each`).
+Those modifications, and all of the methods that exist on Meteor's core version, are preserved without change.

 Underscore Nudge simply checks if new underscore methods exist on the `_` global object.
 If they're missing, Nudge adds them in bulk.

+#### Installation

+`meteor add jeremysaks:underscore-nudge`

 #### Versioning

-The package version is pegged to the latest [underscore](https://github.com/jashkenas/underscore).
+The package version is pegged to the latest version of [underscore](https://github.com/jashkenas/underscore).
+Future updates are manual.

 #### Methods